 To promote effective communication across public health disciplines.

-Writing Support Services is part of the soon-to-open SPH Learning Commons.
+Writing Support Services is housed in the SPH Library & Graduate Communication Center.

 By adopting a learning commons model, UTHealth School of Public Health is adapting to the ever-changing field of higher education and addressing the skills gap in the field of population health by producing a trained workforce.

-The SPH Learning Commons will integrate Writing Support Services and Library Services to provide a full-service learning, research, and project space.
-The SPH Learning Commons will combine the functions of a library, a student lounge, and a writing center in a single community space.
-This space will empower students to direct their own learning by offering them a place where they can meet, talk, study, and use shared equipment.
+The SPH Library & Graduate Communication Center integrates Writing Support Services and Library Services to provide a full-service learning, research, and project space.
+To accomplish this goal, it combines the functions of a library, a writing center, and a student lounge in a single community space.
+This space strives to empower students to direct their own learning by offering them a place where they can meet, talk, study, and use shared equipment and resources.

 Writing Support Services provides FREE writing instruction for all students at all stages of the writing process.